 Child-Sensitive Social Protection

-Social protection is essential for preventing and reducing poverty for children and families, for addressing inequalities, and for realizing children’s rights.
+Social protection is essential for preventing and reducing poverty for children and families, addressing inequalities, and for realizing children’s rights.
 In addition, it is essential that social protection programs respond to children’s vulnerabilities by optimizing positive effects on children and minimizing potential adverse consequences.
 Social protection, especially child-sensitive social protection, if put into action correctly, it has the opportunity to address chronic poverty, social exclusion, and external shocks which can irreversibly affect children.

-Awareness and focus on social protection in Turkey is increasing: the social protection expenditures rose by 13.7 percent year-on-year in 2017, according to TurkStat’s figures, reaching to a total of $104.8 billion.
+Awareness and focus on social protection in Turkey are increasing: the social protection expenditures rose by 13.7 percent year-on-year in 2017, according to TurkStat’s figures, reaching a total of $104.8 billion.
 Although expenditure on social protection for children and families has expanded, Turkey’s spending of its GDP on social protection for children and families is still low compared to other OECD countries. ,

 Turkey is home to the largest refugee population in the world: over 3.1 million displaced Syrians live under temporary protection, almost half of whom are children.
 So it is in great need that the children are cared for.
 Currently, there are CCTE programs for refugee families by the Ministry of Family, Labour and Social Services which aim to alleviate the financial difficulties which constitute one of the main barriers to the participation of refugee children in education.

 There is also help, to some degree, regarding working families and their children to take care of their needs and especially to aid them with their health expenses.
 Additionally, there is a number of increasing non-governmental organizations that help enhance child-sensitive social protection.
 Beneficiaries are, to a large extent, determined at the discretion of Social Assistance and Cooperation Foundations.